Nursing Assistant

 Application Process

-The next opportunity to apply to the Nursing Assistant program will be July 2024 for a fall quarter start.
-The course is offered in fall, winter, and spring quarter of each academic year.
-The first and last day to submit the application is noted on the application page for each quarter.
+The program application for Nursing Assistant is now open!
+This course is offered in fall, winter, and spring quarters of each academic year.
+The first and last day to submit an application is noted on page 2 in the application for each quarter.

 Students will need to either have placement scores for Math, English and Reading or have college transcripts showing these courses at the 100 level being completed with a passing grade.